Otion-Core/graphism/README.md

 config :blog, ecto_repos: [Blog.Repo]
 ```

-and connect it to our database:
+and let's connect it to our database:

 ```elixir
 # config/runtime.exs